 Love them or hate them, exit intent popups work.
 The momentary interruption from the user’s task shifts their focus back to your site and the offer in front of them.
-Make that offer exciting enough, and you might just capture an email that otherwise would have been already off exploring other websites.
+Make that offer exciting enough, and you might just capture an email.

 Email subscription invites hit the sweet spot.
 They keep the prospect in your conversion funnel and give you a valuable way to stay in touch.
 But, don’t ask too much of the user.
 Pair your ask with a simple offer or value prop, similar to your other opt-in forms.
 If your visitor was reading a blog post, for example, try offering a value-add related to the post topic.
 If they were looking at a certain type of product, try offering a value-add related to that specific product category.

-With an average ROI of 3,800%, email marketing can be a powerful tool in your digital marketing toolbox.
-However, in order to get the most out of your email marketing, you’ll need to have a robust email list.
+With an average ROI of 3,800%, email marketing can be a powerful digital marketing tool.
+However, in order to get the most out of it, you’ll need to have a robust email list!